RelationalAI/rai-gnns-tutorial/HM/installation.md

 ### Create a Stage

-You will need the stage to upload the Python Notebooks as well as the raw csv data that will then imported into Snowflake Tables.
+You will need the stage to upload the Python Notebooks as well as the raw csv data that will then be imported into Snowflake Tables.
 You can create a stage as follows:

 ```sql
 -- create a stage